kallebelins/semantic-kernel-graph-docs/docs/concepts/graph-concepts.md

 * [State Management](state.md) - Advanced state handling
 * [Routing Strategies](routing.md) - Dynamic routing techniques
 * [Examples](../examples/) - Practical examples and use cases

+**Runnable example**: See `Examples/GraphConceptsExample.cs` in the examples project for runnable snippets mirroring this document.
+Run with: `dotnet run graph-concepts` from the `semantic-kernel-graph-docs/examples` folder.